Assortment Optimization under the Decision Forest Model: Optimization model

-While problem~\LeafMIO is one formulation of problem~\eqref{prob:assortment_opt_abstract}, it is not the strongest possible formulation.
-In particular, for a fixed split $s$, the constraints~\eqref{prob:LeafMIO_left} and \eqref{prob:LeafMIO_right} can be aggregated over all leaves in $\leftleaves(s)$ and $\rightleaves(s)$, respectively, for a fixed split $s$.
-This leads to our second formulation, \SplitMIO, which is defined below.

-Constraints~\eqref{prob:SplitMIO_y_unitsum}, \eqref{prob:SplitMIO_x_binary} and \eqref{prob:SplitMIO_y_nonnegative} and the objective function are the same as in formulation~\LeafMIO.
-Constraint~\eqref{prob:SplitMIO_left} is an aggregated version of constraint~\eqref{prob:LeafMIO_left}: for a split $s$ in tree $t$, if product $v(t,s)$ is not in the assortment, then the assortment cannot be mapped to any of the leaves that are to the left of split $s$ in tree $t$.
-Similarly, constraint~\eqref{prob:SplitMIO_right} is an aggregated version of constraint~\eqref{prob:LeafMIO_right}, requiring that if $v(t,s)$ is included in the assortment, then the assortment cannot be mapped to any leaf to the right of split $s$ in tree $t$.
-As in \LeafMIO, $\yb$ is modeled as nonnegative without affecting the validity of the formulation.

-The above formulation we present here is related to two existing MIO formulations in the literature.
-The formulation here can be viewed as a specialized case of the MIO formulation in \cite{misic2019optimization}.
+The \SplitMIO formulation is related to two existing MIO formulations in the literature.
+First, it can be viewed as a specialized case of the MIO formulation in \cite{misic2019optimization}.
 In that paper, the author develops a formulation for tree ensemble optimization, i.e., the problem of setting the independent variables in a tree ensemble model (e.g., a random forest or a gradient boosted tree model) to maximize the value predicted by that ensemble.
-Since the decision forest model is a type of tree ensemble model, where the ``independent variables'' are binary (i.e., product $i$ is in the assortment or not), the formulation in \cite{misic2019optimization} naturally applies here, leading to problem~\eqref{prob:SplitMIO}.

-In addition to \cite{misic2019optimization}, problem~\eqref{prob:SplitMIO} also relates to another MIO formulation, specifically that of \cite{bertsimas2019exact}.
-In that paper, the authors develop a formulation for the product line design problem under the ranking-based model. \cite{chen2019decision} showed that the ranking-based model can be regarded as a special case of the decision forest model.
-In the special case that each tree in the forest corresponds to a ranking and the decision forest corresponds to a ranking-based choice model, it can be verified that the formulation~\eqref{prob:SplitMIO} actually coincides with the MIO formulation for product line design under ranking-based models presented in \cite{bertsimas2019exact}.
+Later, in Section~\ref{sec:benders}, we introduce a specialized algorithm that leverages a primal-dual greedy approach to efficiently solve the linear relaxation of \SplitMIO.
+This method, which enhances the tractability of the \SplitMIO formulation, represents our contribution to the literature and was not considered in \cite{misic2019optimization}.
+Second, the \SplitMIO formulation also relates to the MIO formulation for the product line design problem under the ranking-based model \citep{bertsimas2019exact}.
+Recall that the ranking-based model can be regarded as a special case of the decision forest model (illustrated in the right panel of Figure~\ref{figure:decision_tree_example}).
+In this special case, the formulation~\eqref{prob:SplitMIO} can be reduced to the MIO formulation for product line design under ranking-based models presented in \cite{bertsimas2019exact}.